 However, by teaming up with experienced UX/UI designers supported by a knowledgeable mobile commerce development team, you can create an app that offers outstanding user experience and powerful features hidden behind a simple user interface.

-If you’d like to see an example of our work, check out this award-winning mCommerce application we developed for a leading footwear retailer, CCC.
+If you’d like to see an example of our work, check out CCC – award-winning mCommerce application we developed for a leading footwear retailer in Europe.